endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - The new 'geocodingResponse' column won't be very clear or useful - it will be the full JSON response with all of the information Google has about that location.
 - Click geocodingResponse > Edit Column > Add Column based on this column
 - Enter `with(value.parseJson().results[0].geometry.location, pair, pair.lat +", " + pair.lng)` and call the new column 'latlng.'
 Hit OK.
 This will parse the JSON and correctly format the latitute and longitude in the neew column.
-- You can delete the 'geocodingResponse' column after you have already extracted the lat/lng coordinates.
+- You can delete the 'geocodingResponse' column (Edit Column > Remove This Column) after you have already extracted the lat/lng coordinates.

 #### Full Development
 *Note: this will take an hour or two to process fully, so it's a good idea to set it up to run overnight*